matthias-reis/carda-gatsby/content/articles/2023/09/besra-transitions-1.md

 "Sentinels" is the first song on the upcoming Besra LP.
 The emotional shouting immediately draws me in, and I feel the urge to listen to all six tracks without a break.
 Peaceful and all by myself—with the speakers turned up.
 I'm sure the song is also a great live piece, by the way!
 So if you get the chance to listen to it in a venue near you— don't miss it!

 And I'm already in the middle of it.
 Or rather, You're in the middle of it.
-Welcome to my preview of the new Besra album "Transitions", which they plan to release on September 29th.
+Welcome to my review of the new Besra album "Transitions", which they plan to release on September 29th.
 The title appears to fit unbelievably well with the excellent work of the band from Turku, Finland.
 Its contrasts and changes bring it to life.
 And it is also about changes, especially how painful they can be.
 Drummer Ville Kaisla describes it like this:

 > "'Transitions' revolves around confronting the complexities of human behaviour and the tumultuous landscapes we create—both in our social behaviour and to the world around us.
 Only change is constant.
 And it is often painful—whether it's about the world situation, human relationships, your daily state of mind, or even our band's musical development."